Printer cartridge recycling is important in reducing waste, conserving resources, and protecting the environment.

 Plainfield, IN 46168

-Pack your old Brother toner in the pack the box your new toner came in and ship it back to Brother with the pre-paid Brother Smart Label.
+To recycle your Brother toner cartridges, pack your old Brother toner in the pack the box your new toner came in.
+Then ship it back to Brother with the pre-paid Brother Smart Label.

 Brother International Corporation Recycling Program: